Wolff-H/stick-element/README.md

     - `destroy`

-        If true, from target container remove the sticky relation with target sticker.
+        When true, from target container remove the sticky relation with target sticker.

     - `override`

-        If true, remove the passed container-sticker relation.
+        When true, remove the passed container-sticker relation.